rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## Trump declares 'phenomenal victory' as tax bill passes
+## Trump to sign 'big, beautiful' bill on Independence Day

 date: 2025-07-04, from: RTÉ News

-US President Donald Trump boasted of a "phenomenal victory" to cheering supporters at a rally in Iowa after Congress narrowly passed his signature tax and spending bill, cementing his radical second-term agenda.
+US President Donald Trump has prepared to sign his flagship tax and spending bill in a pomp-laden Independence Day ceremony featuring fireworks and a flypast by the type of stealth bomber that bombed Iran.

 <br>